heat-js/monorepo/packages/cognito/README.md

 # @heat/cognito [![NPM Version](https://img.shields.io/npm/v/@heat/cognito.svg)](https://www.npmjs.com/package/@heat/cognito)

-Lightweight AWS Cognito client package for the browser.
+Lightweight AWS Cognito client for the browser.
 Uses the native web crypto & BigInt features in the browser & designed the API to be tree shakable to keep the package as small as possible.

 _GZip Size: ~10kB_